Energy Land Management Degree

 Bachelor of Business Administration (BBA) in Energy Land Management

-The primary goal of the Bachelor of Business Administration (B.B.A) in Energy Land Management program is to prepare graduates to work in energy business and the Landman Profession.
+The Bachelor of Business Administration (BBA) in Energy Land Management program aims to prepare graduates to work in the energy business and the Landman Profession.
 Our faculty and business leaders believe an understanding of business management, the energy industry, and law related to the energy industry is essential for professionals in the industry.
-The B.B.A. in Energy Land Management primarily develops students interested in careers managing property, mineral, and water rights in the petroleum, solar, or wind energy industries or in real estate.
-Our program requires an additional course in project or operations management to prepare graduates ready to work in the Permian Basin.
+The BBA in Energy Land Management primarily develops students interested in careers managing property, mineral, and water rights in the petroleum, solar, or wind energy industries or in real estate.
+Our program requires an additional project or operations management course to prepare graduates ready to work in the Permian Basin.

 Finding Success in Energy Land Management